Troubleshooting

 Section titled “TOML manifest errors””schema_version ’…’ is not supported”

 Section titled “”schema_version ’…’ is not supported””Your qubithub.toml specifies an unrecognized schema version.
-Use a supported version:
+Use the currently-supported value:

 Section titled “”name must be lowercase with hyphens only””Circuit names must match the slug format: lowercase letters, digits, and hyphens only.
 No spaces, underscores, or uppercase.